Year-End Fundraising

 Our friends at Virtuous helped create the sample of organizations within this report so that we can compare the donor experience to actual donor retention performance data.

 This means that every organization in the research study has access to a modern donor CRM and essential marketing automation tools.
 One could assume this means that each organization uses sophisticated marketing and development strategies.
-But read on and you may be surprised at some of the fidnings.
+But read on and you may be surprised at some of the findings.

 How are organizations communicating to donors during Year End?